BScafura/challenge-pokedex-subvisual/README.md

 - Congratulations!
 You are now ready to embark on an epic journey through the Pokémon World, armed with the finest Pokédex.
 Get ready to encounter diverse Pokémon, form lifelong friendships, and face thrilling battles.
 Your adventure awaits—be the very best, like no one ever was! 🌟🎮

-# Features
+# Features 🖥️
-- **Search for a Pokémon**: Use the magnifying glass button to find your favorite Pokémon quickly.
+- **Search for a Pokémon**: Use the magnifying glass button to find your favorite Pokémon quickly 🔎.

 <div align="center">